 We hadn’t planned to visit Kodachrome Basin State Park but then a few photographs in coffee table type books caught my eye at the B&B we stayed at near Bryce Canyon.
 I knew we had to go, if even for a few hours.

-The 12 miles of trails are mostly easy and almost deserted as most people seem to have eyes only for Bryce Canyon National Park.
+The 12 miles of trails in Kodachrome State Park are mostly easy and almost deserted as most people seem to have eyes only for Bryce Canyon National Park.

 With just five trails, you could in theory knock all of them off in one visit to the park.
 We did the 6 mile Panorama Trail that took us through washes, into canyons and past some very interesting geologic formations including Big Bear Spire, Ballerina Spire and into the aptly named Cool Cave.

 Other hikes include the easy 1.5 mile Grand Parade Trail, the easy but popular 1.5 mile Angel’s Palace Trail, the 0.5 mile accessible Nature Trail and the 1.7 mile Shakespeare Arch – Sentinel Trail.
 Unfortunately the Shakespeare Arch collapsed in April 2019.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

 How Kodachrome Basin State Park got its name